WRAPTORHelp & Docs

 Plan tiers

-Invoicing is available on all paid plans (Solo, Starter, Pro, Business, Franchise).
+Invoicing is available on all paid plans (Installer, Shop, Pro Shop, Multi-Shop, Franchise).
 The Free Claim tier does not reach the operational dashboard, so it has no Billing area.
 Accounting sync (QuickBooks/Xero) is not restricted to a specific paid tier — any shop with the Settings permission can connect.

 The pay link is public by design